ReactiveX/RxJava/DESIGN.md

 ##### Disposable

-A type representing work that can be cancelled or disposed.
+A type representing work or resource that can be cancelled or disposed.

 Examples:

 - An `Observable.subscribe` passes a `Disposable` to the `Observable.onSubscribe` to allow the `Observer` to dispose of the subscription.
 - A `Scheduler` returns a `Disposable` that you use for disposing of the `Scheduler`.

 `Subscription` is a similar type used for lifecycle management on the `Flowable` type with interactive flow control.